-Luigi Lafasciano is an archaeologist and anthropologist, semi-professional musician and traveller.
-He has lived and journeyed through several Mediterranean countries (Algeria, Turkey, Greece, France, Spain, Italy) cultivating a multitude of interests in history, cultural anthropology, popular music and culture, and ancient and modern literature.
+Luigi Lafasciano is an archaeologist and anthropologist, musician and traveller.
+He has worked and journeyed through several Mediterranean countries (Algeria, Turkey, Greece, France, Spain, Italy), cultivating many interests in history, cultural anthropology, popular music and culture, and ancient and modern literature.

-This variety of perspectives makes him a sensitive cultural operator, particularly inclined to interdisciplinarity and cross-cultural dialogue.
-As Founder and Director of the Diakron Institute, he administrates the coordination of its projects and educational services, and operates within his project teams as historian and critic of modern cultural phenomena.
+As Founder and Director of the Diakron Institute, he administrates the coordination of its projects and educational services and operates within his project teams as a historian and critic of modern cultural phenomena.